 I'll stick to the bridge floor.
 No way I'm going down there.
 I don't know the way down for starters.

 If I had to, I could just make a bungee cord with [Spider Thread], but I feel safer up here.
 I ain't in a need for a hiding space since I have my camouflage cloak.
 The stalagmites would just be hiding monsters behind them anyway.
 Up here on this floor though, there's a clear view to all sides, making an ambush impossible here.

 I've not come all this way to be hunting anyway.
 Just having a new area unlocked is good enough.
 When I go back to my home at the T-junction, I can just follow the near-invisible thread back to here again.
 But before conquering this zone here, I want to have more than a single-digit HP.

 Just exploring a little more of this place, then I'll turn back.
 I've only got 7SP left anyway.
 That's a lot when you think about it.
 I've laid behind me lot's of ground, but I still have this much SP left.
 Is the skill level also decreasing the costs of the skill?
 Shouldn't it be costing more since the skill has turned more powerful?

 The sound of metal?
 Where is it coming from?

 Over there!
 Behind that wall.
-Well, wall from the ground floor's point of view.
-It's more precise to say that several stalagmites has blocked the way under the bridge and ended up as a wall.
+Well, a wall from the ground floor's point of view.
+It's more precise to say that several stalagmites have blocked the way under the bridge and ended up as a wall.
 It's still the river zone, just a little closed off.

 I just need to crawl along the bridge, then I can get a birds-eye view of the situation.
-Watching how monster's fight is gonna be educating.
+Watching how monsters are fighting is gonna be educating.

 Okay, I reached the wall bridge.
 What's down here?